ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 from Person;
 ```

 The expression is simply `Count(Person.lastname)` and counts the number of `Person.lastname` annotations in the document.
-An example of an aggregate function call with expression type scalar function call exists in the previous example as `List(GetText(P.firstname))` with the `List` aggregate function taking a `GetText` scalar function as an argument to generate a list of first names.
+An example of an aggregate function call with expression type scalar function call exists in the previous example as `List(GetText(P.firstname))` with the `List` aggregate function taking a `GetText` scalar function as an argument to generate a list of given names.
 Aggregate function call expressions are only allowed as expressions in the `select` list of a `select` statement.
 Aggregate function call expressions are not allowed in the `select` list of an `extract` statement, or as arguments to a scalar or aggregate function call.

 ## Data model
 {: #aql-datamodel}

-The data model for AQL is similar to the standard relational model that is used by a SQL database such as DB2®.
+The data model for AQL is similar to the standard relational model that is used by an SQL database such as DB2®.
 All data in AQL is stored in tuples, data records of one or more columns, or fields.
 A collection of tuples forms a view.
-All tuples in a view must have the same schema, that is the names and types of the fields across all tuples.
+All tuples in a view must have the same schema that is the names and types of the fields across all tuples.

 The content of the input document is represented as a special view called Document.